General terms and conditions for the provision and maintenance of software

 8. Delivery and Installation

 8.1.
-The delivery is made by the SUPPLIER providing the Software to the CUSTOMER for download at the time agreed in the CONTRACT or handing it over to the CUSTOMER on a data carrier.
-With the delivery, the SUPPLIER has fulfilled the LICENCE AGREEMENT.
+The delivery is made by the PROVIDER providing the SOFTWARE to the CUSTOMER for download at the time agreed in the CONTRACT or handing it over to the CUSTOMER on a data carrier.
+With the delivery, the PROVIDER has fulfilled the LICENCE AGREEMENT.

 8.2.
 The CUSTOMER shall install the Software itself.
-There is no obligation on the part of the SUPPLIER to assist the CUSTOMER with the installation, unless this is stated in a separate contract.
+There is no obligation on the part of the PROVIDER to assist the CUSTOMER with the installation, unless this is stated in a separate contract.

 9. Audit and Reporting Obligation

 9.1.
-The CUSTOMER has an obligation to check and report all deliveries and services of the SUPPLIER.
+The CUSTOMER has an obligation to check and report all deliveries and services of the PROVIDER.

 9.3.
-The SUPPLIER is entitled to submit work results to the CUSTOMER FOR ACCEPTANCE.
+The PROVIDER is entitled to submit work results to the CUSTOMER for acceptance.
 The acceptance procedure is based on the applicable provisions of the CONTRACT.
-If nothing has been stipulated in the CONTRACT , and if the CUSTOMER does not complain about any significant defects within the acceptance period, the work results shall be deemed accepted, provided that the SUPPLIER has reminded the CUSTOMER once in text form (including email) to carry out the acceptance procedure.
-In addition, the work results shall also be deemed accepted if the CUSTOMER has used the work results in production for more than one month and does not formally refuse their acceptance.
+If nothing has been stipulated in the CONTRACT, and if the CUSTOMER does not complain about any significant defects within the acceptance period, the work results shall be deemed accepted, provided that the PROVIDER has reminded the CUSTOMER once in text form (including email) to carry out the acceptance procedure.
+If the CUSTOMER refuses to issue acceptance despite all acceptance conditions are met and uses the work results productively for two months, the performance shall be deemed successfully tested and retroactively accepted as of the date of delivery or notification of readiness for acceptance.

 10. Warranty

 10.1.
-In connection with the LICENCE AGREEMENT with regard to the software, the SUPPLIER shall provide only a guarantee of functionality in accordance with the product documentation published by the PROVIDER.
+In connection with the LICENCE AGREEMENT with regard to the SOFTWARE, the PROVIDER shall provide only a guarantee of functionality in accordance with the product documentation published by the SOFTWARE PROVIDERS.

 10.2.
-Any warranty rights must be asserted against the PROVIDER.
-In the event of a warranty claim, the SUPPLIER shall exercise the SUPPLIER’S warranty rights for the CUSTOMER in accordance with the CONTRACT between the SUPPLIER and the PROVIDER.
-Any further warranty is excluded; in particular, the SUPPLIER does not guarantee freedom from errors or the constant availability of the software.
+Any warranty rights must be asserted against the SOFTWARE PROVIDERS.
+In the event of a warranty claim, the PROVIDER shall exercise the PROVIDER’S warranty rights for the CUSTOMER in accordance with the CONTRACT between the PROVIDER and the SOFTWARE PROVIDERS.
+Any further warranty is excluded; in particular, the PROVIDER does not guarantee freedom from errors or the constant availability of the SOFTWARE.
 All other warranty rights of the CUSTOMER are excluded.

-Any further warranty of the SUPPLIER is excluded.
+Any further warranty of the PROVIDER is excluded.

 11. Liability

 11.1.
-The SUPPLIER shall be liable without limitation for damages caused intentionally or through gross negligence by the SUPPLIER.
-The SUPPLIER IS also liable without limitation for any personal injury.
+The PROVIDER shall be liable without limitation for damages caused intentionally or through gross negligence by the PROVIDER.
+The PROVIDER IS also liable without limitation for any personal injury.

 11.5.
-The SUPPLIER is liable for the conduct of the auxiliary persons involved to the same extent as for its own.
-The SUPPLIER assumes neither responsibility nor liability for the conduct of substitutes.
+The PROVIDER is liable for the conduct of the auxiliary persons involved to the same extent as for its own.
+The PROVIDER assumes neither responsibility nor liability for the conduct of substitutes.

 12. Force Majeure

-Neither the SUPPLIER nor the CUSTOMER shall be liable for force majeure.
-If the PARTIES are unable to comply with their contractual obligations despite all due diligence due to force majeure such as natural events (such as storm, lightning, fire, earthquake), epidemics, pandemics, warlike events, strikes, viral attacks, disruptions to the public transport or communication infrastructure, the fulfilment of the CONTRACT or the deadline for the fulfilment of the CONTRACT shall be postponed in accordance with the event that has occurred.
+Neither the PROVIDER nor the CUSTOMER shall be liable for force majeure.
+If the PARTIES are unable to comply with their contractual obligations despite all due diligence due to force majeure such as natural events (in particular but not exclusively storm, lightning, fire, earthquake), epidemics, pandemics, warlike events, strikes, viral attacks, disruptions to the public transport or communication infrastructure, the fulfilment of the CONTRACT or the deadline for the fulfilment of the CONTRACT shall be postponed in accordance with the event that has occurred.
 A disruption of the communication infrastructure used by the CUSTOMER is not a case of force majeure; such a disruption has no influence on the CUSTOMER’S obligation to pay the remuneration.

 13. Confidentiality and Data Protection

 13.1.
-Each PARTY undertakes to keep confidential all information, data, files and documentation which it receives from the other PARTY in connection with the fulfilment of the CONTRACT and in which there is a confidentiality interest of the other Party, in particular information about trade and business secrets (including the ideas underlying the SUPPLIER'S services, know-how [including technical details in connection with software provided by the SUPPLIER], concepts and procedures), as well as any information about CUSTOMERS of the CUSTOMER, and to make it accessible to third parties only with the express consent of the other PARTY.
+Each PARTY undertakes to keep confidential all information, data, files and documentation which it receives from the other PARTY in connection with the fulfilment of the CONTRACT and in which there is a confidentiality interest of the other PARTY, in particular information about trade and business secrets (including the ideas underlying the PROVIDER'S services, know-how [including technical details in connection with software provided by the PROVIDER], concepts and procedures), as well as any information about CUSTOMERS of the CUSTOMER, and to make it accessible to third parties only with the express consent of the other PARTY.

 13.2.
 The obligation to maintain secrecy does not apply if the information in question:

-• was demonstrably known to the informed contractual partner prior to the notification;
+• was demonstrably known to the informed PARTY prior to the notification;

-• was known to the public before the notification, was generally accessible or became known or generally accessible to the public after the notification without the involvement or fault of the informed contractual partner, or
+• was known to the public before the notification, was generally accessible or became known or generally accessible to the public after the notification without the involvement or fault of the informed PARTY, or

-• essentially corresponds to information that was disclosed or made accessible to the informed contractual partner at any time by an authorised third party.
+• essentially corresponds to information that was disclosed or made accessible to the informed PARTY at any time by an authorised third party.

 13.3.
 The obligation to maintain secrecy shall exist beyond the end of the CONTRACT .